OpenOrienteering/mapper/mapping-introduction.md

 ### Color adjustment

 1. Scan the IOF offset printed Print Tech page in any scanner and use a color picker to get the CMYK values on screen for each color.
 By way of example this scan may yield CMYK values of 000, .800, .991, .569 respectively for 100% brown.
-2. Load the file printtech2006.ocd file into OOMapper and print the page on your printer.
+2. Load the file printtech2006.ocd file into OpenOrienteering Mapper and print the page on your printer.
 Take this freshly printed page and scan that print on the same scanner and use the same color picker to get the color values you have in the scan.
 An example of this scan for 100% brown may yield CMYK values of 000, .689, .942, .255 respectively.
 3. The difference between those two sets of values will indicate the adjustments required.
 Using the example values the Color Window line for 100% brown should have no adjustment to the cyan field, +.111 to magenta, +.049 to yellow, and +.314 to black.
-Those adjustments must be made in the OOMapper Color Window.
+Those adjustments must be made in the OpenOrienteering Mapper Color Window.
 Having made similar adjustments for all colors, then run the step 2 print trial again.
 4. In a perfect world the differences will all reduce to zero.
 In practice they may not because of non-linearities in the hardware and colors like brown are poorly defined on the color palette.
 Several iterations may be required to get a good match.

 The same general approach may be employed but using the RGB color space instead.